cs-ed/edtech-plan-atorresteach/README.md

 * Jamboard

 Communication:
-Students will communicate with teachers using email or through private message on Google Classroom.
+Google Classroom will be used daily to post daily lessons.
+Posts will include information about classwork and homework assignments, due dates and directions on where assigned work will be completed and submitted.
+Students will be able to send private messages to the teacher.

+School email accounts should be checked reguarly by all students in order to receive school-related information and to communicate with teachers and staff.
+Google Drive will be actively used as the location to maintain school-related files.
+Students will be expected to create Documents, Sheets, Slides, and collaborate in all these platforms by sharing  with group members in their Google Drive.
+Students will also be expected to upload photos or scans of their work to Google Classroom.

+The district uses Synergy, to communicate assignments and due dates to both students and parents since it is synced with Google Classroom.
+Synergy is also avaialable as a tool for email communication with parents, staff, and students.
+Notes can be made in Synergy to notate contacts made with parents, classroom behavior interventions, and to initiate disciplinary action by sending a referral to administration.

 Homework Policy:
 *All Assignments and Due Dates will be posted in Google Clasroom.
-Teacher will grade assignments from Google Classroom, and then export grades to School Loop.
+Teacher will grade assignments from Google Classroom, and then export grades to Synergy.

 Assessments:
 Some Assessments will be done on AP Classroom which provides students access and practice with AP questions.